Jab We Met: Critical response

-Upon release, the film opened to positive reviews.
+Upon release, the film opened to widespread critical acclaim.
 Critics praised the film for its simplicity, its romance, saying that it was "one of the finest romantic films to come out of Bollywood in 2007".
 The film's direction and performances were particularly appreciated.

+The Times of India gave the film 4 out of 5 stars concluding, "The film belongs to Kareena and Shahid who pitch in memorable performances and lend a whole new meaning to the boy-meets-girl story."
 Taran Adarsh from indiaFM gave the film a 3.5 out of 5 rating saying it is "as refreshing as an ice-cold watermelon juice in scorching heat."
 Subhash K. Jha wrote, "...Jab We Met is the kind of cinematic experience that is hard to come by in this day and age of smoky cynicism and borrowed rage."

 Rajeev Masand from CNN-IBN, who gave the film 3 stars out of 5, described it as "a film bursting with the kind of lovely little moments that'll bring a smile to your face.
-Khaled Mohamed, of the Hindustan Times, gave the film 3 out of 5 stars, saying the film, "is quite a delight, particularly for the chirpy-chirpy-cheep-cheep girl and the retentive, moan-groan boy.
-Directed with a flair for garnishing even the most abject of circumstances with humour and irony, here’s a feel-cool movie.
+Khaled Mohamed of Hindustan Times gave the film 3 out of 5 stars, saying the film, "is quite a delight, particularly for the chirpy-chirpy-cheep-cheep girl and the retentive, moan-groan boy.
+Directed with a flair for garnishing even the most abject of circumstances with humour and irony, here’s a feel-cool film.
 Wonderful.

-The Times of India gave the film 4 out of 5 stars concluding, "The film belongs to Shahid and Kareena who pitch in memorable performances and lend a whole new meaning to the boy-meets-girl story."
-Joginder Tuteja from indiaglitz.com gave the film 3.5 out of 5 stars, described it as "Shahid-Kareena's DDLJ", and concluded that "...it would be a pain if any of the two actors do not get awarded and rewarded for their performances..."

 Reviews towards the director, Imtiaz Ali, were favourable as well.
-Indiatimes wrote, "After his much appreciated Socha Na Tha (2004), Imtiaz goes bigger and better and the result is nothing but flying colours".
+Indiatimes wrote, "After his much-appreciated Socha Na Tha (2004), Imtiaz goes bigger and better and the result is nothing but flying colours".

-Most critics agreed that the main highlight of the film was the leading pair and Shahid and Kareena's chemistry.
+Most critics agreed that the main highlight of the film was the leading pair and Kareena and Shahid's chemistry.
 Rajeev Masand further explained, "The real magic of this film lies in the performances of its two main leads who seize your attention from the moment they first appear on screen."
 Taran Adarsh commented, "Shahid delivers his career-best performance in Jab We Met...
 Kareena is in top form as well.
 Jab We Met is a turning point in her career.
 Fantabulous -- that's the right word to describe her work this time.
 The confidence with which she handles the contrasting characterization speaks volumes.
 This film should do for her what Kuch Kuch Hota Hai (1998) did for Kajol."
 Subhash K. Jha approved the chemistry as well, "...there are sparks...and the ones between Kareena and Shahid are so unselfconsciously genuine that you end up looking at the characters rather than the two actors going through a series of brilliantly conceived and energized incidents..."